Portfolio of J.T. Carroll

 I completed my Ph.D. in History at Northwestern University, but I have logged more than a decade of instruction time in American, European, and Global history courses at public and private institutions throughout the Midwest and Upper South.
 In my courses, I particularly encourage my students to critically engage with historical thought as well as experience history through primary sources and cultural artifacts.
-Fortunately, most have found themselves enriched, and leave my courses with a well-developed historical skill-set that is useful in other courses.
+Fortunately, most students have found themselves enriched and leave my courses with a well-developed historical skill-set that is useful in other courses.

-Beyond the classroom, I am also engaged in public history projects in Kentucky and Tennessee where I have worked with local governments regarding preservation and am actively recovering and documenting the histories of underrepresented peoples.
+Beyond the classroom, I am also engaged in public history projects in Kentucky and Tennessee where I have worked with local governments regarding preservation while actively recovering and documenting the histories of underrepresented peoples.

 Educate through Experience

-I approach history from a different perspective than many historians you encounter.
+I approach history from a different perspective than many historians you may encounter.
 As a cultural historian, I strive to introduce my students to the broad currents of history by using cultural texts and the experiences of minorities to confirm or critique the chronological march expected in most history survey courses.